-- Apply knowledge of mathematics, science, information technology, design, business context and engineering practice integrally to solve engineering problems. - Professionally merge the engineering knowledge, understanding, and feedback to improve design, products and/or services. - Create and/or re-design a process, component or system, and carry out specialized engineering designs. - Practice the neatness and aesthetics in design and approach. - Use computational facilities and techniques, measuring instruments, workshops and laboratory equipment to design experiments, collect, analyse and interpret results. - Use a wide range of analytical tools, techniques, equipment, and software packages pertaining to the discipline and develop required computer programs. - Apply numerical modelling methods to engineering problems. - Apply safe systems at work and observe the appropriate steps to manage risks. - Demonstrate basic organizational and project management skills.
+- Apply knowledge of mathematics, science, information technology, design, business context and engineering practice integrally to solve engineering problems. - Professionally merge the engineering knowledge, understanding, and feedback to improve design, products and/or services. - Create and/or re-design a process, component or system, and carry out specialized engineering designs. - Practice the neatness and aesthetics in design and approach. - Use computational facilities and techniques, measuring instruments, workshops and laboratory equipment to design experiments, collect, analyse and interpret results. - Use a wide range of analytical tools, techniques, equipment, and software packages pertaining to the discipline and develop required computer Courses. - Apply numerical modelling methods to engineering problems. - Apply safe systems at work and observe the appropriate steps to manage risks. - Demonstrate basic organizational and project management skills. - Apply quality assurance procedures and follow codes and standards. - Exchange knowledge and skills with engineering community and industry. - Prepare and present technical reports.